-Petty cash refers to small amounts of cash kept on hand in a business.
+Petty cash, also known as cash on hand, refers to small amounts of cash kept on hand in a business.
 (The term "petty" comes from "petite," or "small.")There are two reasons to keep petty cash:

 - To make change for customers or patients